buchifadev/dacade-celo-tutorial/README.md

     }
   }
 ```
-get incoming request is responsible for fetching all the incoming requests from the contract.
+The `getIncomingRequest` function fetches all the incoming requests from the contract.
 These are requests that are sent to this user.
-The function calls the loadIncomingREquest from the funcition and uses a promise to collect the data object gotten from contract.
-At the end of the day, it then return the data and store it inside `incomingRequests` variable.
+The function calls the `loadIncomingRequest` from the function and uses a promise to collect the data object gotten from contract. it then return the data and store it inside `incomingRequests` variable.

-The next function is get outgoing request:
+The next function gets outgoing request:

 ```javascript
   async function getOutgoingRequests() {